Cranberry Pecan Cake (Christmas Breakfast Recipe)

 Notes

 3. Baking Pan to Use (affiliate links): Use a baking dish that holds 2 quarts, such as a 9-inch square baking dish, 9-inch springform pan, 10-inch springform pan, or an 11×7-inch pan.
 I do not recommend a 9-inch regular round cake pan because there is so much batter and even though it will fit, the batter will rise quite high and won’t bake evenly.
-The pictured red ruffled baking dish is by the brand Emile Henry and comes in a set with others.
+The pictured white baking dish is from Crate & Barrel.

 5. Cranberries: If using dried instead of fresh or frozen, reduce down to 1 cup (140g) dried cranberries.